icml45201-lab/icml_submission_12450/README.md

 2. **Infinite-Horizon Bounded Stability:** Eigenvalue spectrum analysis proves the learned continuous operator is strictly dissipative ($Re(\lambda) < 0$).
 In extreme 1000-step stress tests, the KAE successfully degrades into a stable, physically consistent limit cycle, whereas unconstrained generative models (ACDM) and neural operators (FNO-32) suffer from compounding exponential error and collapse into structural noise.
 3. **Zero-Shot Temporal Interpolation:** Numerical integration (`RK4`, `Dopri5`) perfectly aligns with the analytical closed-form solution.
 This allows the model to be evaluated zero-shot at untrained, irregular temporal resolutions (e.g., interpolating at $\Delta t=0.05$s from $\Delta t=0.10$s training data) without retraining or performance degradation.
 4. **Structural Regularization:** Predicting full-rank matrices ($O(N_z^2)$) causes catastrophic out-of-distribution overfitting in physical forecasting.
 Ablations confirm that the proposed Low-Rank Adaptation (LoRA) bottleneck is strictly necessary as a structural regularizer to achieve out-of-distribution physical generalization (e.g., varying Reynolds/Mach numbers).

----
-*Note: Code to reproduce these specific rebuttal experiments will be merged into the main codebase upon de-anonymization.*